Shola-Ayeotan/Graph-Based-Recommender-System/README.md

-# Graph-Based Recommendation System for an eCommerce Platform
+# Graph-Based Recommendation System for an eCommerce website

 ## Overview
 This project developed a Graph-based recommendation system for an eCommerce platform, leveraging user purchase and search history to recommend products.
 By transforming user interaction data into graph embeddings and using ANN-FAISS model, the system aimed to enhance product discoverability and user experience.

 ## Data Overview
 The dataset comprised user interactions on the eCommerce website, spanning 9 attributes.
-This was ransformed into a graph format for analysis and modeling.
+This was transformed into a graph format for analysis and modelling.

 ## Technology Stack
 - **Programming Language:** Python